Pathoschild/smapi-mod-dump/source/Schedule Viewer/README.md

 ----

 # ScheduleViewer
 Adds two new menus that show the schedules for NPCs.
 The main menu shows the previous, current, and next schedule entries for each NPC.
-On hover, it also shows which specific tile the NPC is on in that location, which direction they are facing, and which sprite animation will be playing.
+It will also show an "!" icon next to a character's name if they have an active quest associated with them.
+If you hover over a schedule entry it shows which specific tile the NPC is on in that location, which direction they are facing, and which sprite animation will be playing.
 On click, a second menu opens showing the full schedule for that NPC as well as their current location and if they can receive a gift today.

 ## Install
 Install the latest version of SMAPI.